-A tonewood is a type of timber Luthiers (makers of stringed instruments) refer to for it’s tonal characteristics e.g. it’s ability to make a nice sounding guitar.
+A tonewood is a type of timber Luthiers (makers of stringed instruments) refer to for its tonal characteristics e.g. it’s, ability to make a nice sounding guitar.
 They are almost always a hardwood.
-We have listed the most popular tonewoods used in guitar manufacturing below.
+We have listed the 5 most common timbers below.

-- Mahogany – A warm sounding timber commonly used by Gibson.
-Many guitarists consider this a fuller sounding tone wood that it’s counterparts.
+Mahogany – A warm sounding timber commonly used by Gibson.
+Many guitarists consider this a fuller sounding tonewood than it’s counterparts.
 You may have noticed yourself how full sounding a Les Paul seems even on very high notes.
-This can’t all be attributed to the timber the guitar is constructed from but it is an essential piece of the puzzle.
+This can’t all be attributed to the timber the guitar is constructed from, but it is an essential piece of the puzzle.
 Speaking of Les Paul’s you will often find LP guitar kits come with a flamed maple veneer which not only looks great but will add definition to the fuller, fatter Mahogany tones.

-- Ash – Much lighter than Magogany and very bright sounding.
+- Swamp Ash – Much lighter than Mahogany and very bright sounding.
 Ash will put a great emphasis on the low and high tones with less clarity on the mids.
-Ash however has more natural variation than most timbers and can sound a little different one guitar to the next.
+Ash, however, has more natural variation than most timbers and can sound a little different one guitar to the next.

 - Alder – A light timber with a warm bright tone commonly used by Fender.
 More even tonal distribution than Ash.

-- Maple – Very bright and potentially a little louder than most other tone woods.
-Maple can also sound very bright.
+- Maple – Used in our necks primarily.
+Very bright and potentially a little louder than most other tone woods.

 Understanding Timber and the Impact it can Have on Guitar Tone

-If this sounds a little strange to you…check the Seymour Duncan website in particular the tone wizard page which considers the timber of your guitar as a major component of your tone.
+If this sounds a little strange to you…check the Seymour Duncan website, in particular, the tone wizard page which considers the timber of your guitar as a major component of your tone.
 It also looks to match the right pickup with the correct choice of timber for best results.
-Let’s face it Seymour Duncan do know a couple of things about guitar tone!
+Seymour Duncan know a thing or two about guitar tone!

 Acoustic Guitar Tonewoods

-Clearly it’s a no brainer when considering the timber used in acoustic guitars and it’s impact on tone.
+Clearly, it’s a no-brainer when considering the timber used in acoustic guitars and its impact on tone.
 But…..an electric guitar is also influenced by the reflective or absorptive qualities of the timber.
 It’s just because the sound is delivered by a pickup to your amplifier it isn’t so immediately obvious.
-The thing to remember is when sounds bounce of the surface of the timber the characteristics of the timber still play a part in the tone.
-For example the density of the timber will play a vital role in absorbing some frequencies while more effectively resonating others.
+The thing to remember is when sounds bounce off the surface of the timber the characteristics of the timber still play a part in the tone.
+For example, the density of the timber will play a vital role in absorbing some frequencies while more effectively resonating others.

-One of the biggest issues guitarists seem to have accepting this argument is there are just so many variables that make it almost impossible to compare guitars based on tone.
-When dissecting the tone of an electric guitar you really need to consider the pickups being used, type of amplification (e.g. tube or valve) the strings, the neck attachment e.g. neck through, glued or bolted, the guitarists ability and much more.
-There are a lot of factors to consider but all things being equal timber certainly does contribute to tone.
+One of the biggest issues guitarists seem to have in accepting this argument is there are just so many variables that make it almost impossible to compare guitars based on tone.
+When dissecting the tone of an electric guitar you really need to consider the pickups being used, type of amplification (e.g. tube or valve) the strings, the neck attachment e.g. neck through, glued or bolted, the guitarist’s ability and much more.
+There are a lot of factors to consider but all things being equal timber certainly does contribute to the tone of a guitar.

-Obviously wood grain is a major factor when it comes to selecting the type of timber used to construct your guitar kit especially in an aesthetic sense.
-That’s where maple is often used as a veneer top on guitars due to it’s attractive tiger striping which not only looks great but will add definition to the overall tone of the guitar.
+Obviously, wood grain is a major factor when it comes to selecting the type of timber used to construct your guitar kit especially if you are staining your guitar.
+That’s why maple is often used as a veneer top on guitars due to its attractive tiger striping.
+It not only looks great but will add definition to the overall tone of the guitar.

-A timber such as Basswood while being completely acceptable in many guitars isn’t an interesting timber and has a whitish look to it which is generally less desired.
+A timber such as Basswood while being completely acceptable in many guitars isn’t quite as interesting as Mahogany or maple, for example, and has a whitish look to it.
 Other commonly used timbers such as Mahogany are less tightly grained which makes for a more visually interesting guitar but will require grain filling prior to finishing to allow for an even surface.